GSA/ficam-playbooks/_playbooks/playbooks-dira.md

 {% include alert-info.html heading="Key Point" content="Some public, business, or partner users may only interact with the government process and application once a year or less.<br><br> Revisit your process and application, and allow users to complete the transaction once before opting in to create an account." %}

-# Policy, Standards, and Guidance
+# Appendix A: Policy, Standards, and Guidance

 This section provides links to the federal laws, policies, standards and other guidance that impact and shape DIRA implementations.
 NIST also publishes useful [Frequently Asked Questions](https://pages.nist.gov/800-63-FAQ/){:target="_blank"}{:rel="noopener noreferrer"} for agencies, and [Implementation Resources](https://www.nist.gov/system/files/documents/2020/07/02/SP-800-63-3-Implementation-Resources_07012020.pdf){:target="_blank"}{:rel="noopener noreferrer"} for solution developers.

-**Table 7: DIRA Implementation Policy, Standards, and Guidance**

 |    Short Name   | Full Name and Publication Date |
 | ------------------------- | ------------------------- |